-- Only workspace administrators can export backups and restore data from backups on the Configuration Center page.
-For more information about how to open the Configuration Center page, see Setup.
+- Only workspace administrators can export backups and restore data from backups on the Setup page.
+For more information about how to go to the Setup page, see Setup.

 - Workflows and node groups of earlier versions cannot be backed up.
-We recommend that you use the latest version for data analytics.
+We recommend that you use workflows of the latest version for data analytics.

-- A node backed up to a path in the workspace will override the original node with the same name in the path.
-We recommend that you create a new workspace to restore data.
+- A node that is backed up to a path in a workspace will override the original node with the same name in the path.
+We recommend that you create another workspace to restore data.

 - Data in tables is not backed up when you back up a workspace.
 You can synchronize